nichbar/Ulmaridae/README.md

 3. Toggle the "Enable Nezha Agent" switch
 4. The agent will start running in the background

-### Background Operation

-- The agent runs as a foreground service with a persistent notification
-- The service continues running even when the app is closed
-- Root privileges are automatically used if available

 ### Stopping the Agent

 1. Open the app